 - Tap Yes, I’m in to turn on cloud services.
 This allows Google to collect, store and analyse data about your network and devices to provide peak performance, real-time network insights and help when you need it.
-To turn cloud services off, tap 'No, thanks'.
-Note that you won’t be able to use some features such as Family Wifi and network monitoring with cloud services turned off.
+To turn cloud services off, tap 'No thanks'.
+Note that you won’t be able to use some features like Family Wifi and network monitoring with cloud services turned off.
 Learn more about cloud services.

 Have more Google Wifi points?
 Select how many more you need to set up, and tap Next.

 Additional points work best when they’re no more than 2 rooms away.
 Also try putting them in an open space.
 Learn more about the best place to put your Wifi points.